Producer Spotlight: Jungle Project

 Trees, Training and Trade for a Healthier Planet

 In beautiful and abundant Costa Rica, a trio of people came together with a vision to enhance community, nutrition, the environment and rural economic development with one special tree.
 The project would not only benefit Costa Rica, but could potentially be of service all across the tropics.

-The Breadfruit, or Fruta de Pan in Costa Rican Spanish, is a nutrient-packed, complex supercarb that, with just a couple trees, can feed a family for more than 50 years.
-This tree originates in the South Pacific, but has migrated to become a staple across the tropics and the Caribbean.
+The Breadfruit, or Fruta de Pan in Costa Rican Spanish, is a nutrient-packed, complex supercarb.
+With just a couple of these incredible trees, they can feed a family for more than 50 years.
+This tree migrated from the South Pacific across the tropics and to the Caribbean.
 It is not yet a staple of the Costa Rican diet.
 Jungle Project aims to enrich the diet, the land and the communities of Costa Rica through breadfruit cultivation.

 With the vision of Jungle Project and the dedication of rural farmers, breadfruit will become more than just a tasty supercarb.
 It will become an all-around gamechanger.
 Many farmers desire to make an impact on the world, but lack the knowledge and resources to do so.
-With this in mind, and a diverse array of skills and education to back up the vision, Paul Zink, Diana Chaves, and Gustavo Angulo joined forces and began traveling rural Caribbean Costa Rica looking to start an NGO that would provide training in regenerative agriculture to tropical farmers.
+With this in mind, and a diverse array of skills and education to back up the vision, Paul Zink, Diana Chaves, and Gustavo Angulo joined forces.
+They began traveling rural Caribbean Costa Rica for a place to start an NGO that would provide training in regenerative agriculture to tropical farmers.

 “Who is going to buy the fruit?”

 This was the question they heard in return.